Cam-Cooper3/camgg/README.md

 ## Overview

-**CAM.GG** is a web application that allows users to search for a League of Legends summoner by name and retrieve their ranked data, such as rank and win rate, using the Riot Games API.
-It also displays whether the summoner is currently in a live game, including information about the game type, mode, and the champion being played.
+**CAM.GG** is a lightweight local web app that lets users search for a League of Legends summoner and retrieve their ranked data, including rank and win rate, via the Riot Games API.
+It also shows if the summoner is in a live game, along with details like game type, mode, and the champion being played.

 ## Features